Flaming Gorge Country’s Desert Oasis

 Head to Flaming Gorge to cool down in a stunning setting.

-You won’t even have to worry about waves from motorized vehicles.
-There are actually a number of wakeless paddling trails near the dam and near Sheep Creek Overlook, so you can paddle in solitude for a couple miles in canyons that rise anywhere between 100 and 1,000 feet.
+Above the dam, enjoy beachside activities and boating on the lake.
+You won’t even have to worry about waves from motorized boats.
+There are actually a number of wakeless paddling trails near the dam at the Mustang Ridge parking area at Sunny Cove five minutes from Dutch John, Utah.
+There’s also a wakeless area at Sheep Creek Overlook, which is about 15 minutes from Manila, Wyo., so you can paddle in solitude for a couple miles in canyons that rise anywhere between 100 and 1,000 feet.

 “It’s really spectacular,” says Ryan Kelly, Flaming Gorge marketing director.
 “It’s a great way to get that deep canyon experience without going on a commercial trip downstream.”

 From Sunny Cove minutes from Dutch John and the Flaming Gorge Visitor Center at the dam, you can SUP and relax at a great beach that also has a campground nearby.
 If you’d rather sleep on a boat, you can also rent a houseboat and spend several days exploring the 91-mile-long reservoir.
 There’s camping near the gorge but also above in the ponderosa forests.
 Skull Creek Campground and others above the reservoir is about 20 minutes from Dutch John and offers cooler temperatures since it is hundreds of feet above the reservoir.